aguss787/auto-tunnel/README.md

 - [x] Dynamically tunnel ports from remote to local machine without any configuration
 - [x] Support multiple remote machine
-- [ ] Support wss protocol
+- [ ] Support authentication
+- [x] Set a static list of port to advertise by server
-- [ ] Set a static list of port to tunnel
+- [ ] Set a static list of port to tunnel by client

 ## Building from source